 The properties of human flesh and bone and blood, having been predestined by quantification and the trade in numbers, would be transferred across space and time in innumerable data packets set to burst open into the sky and swarm around intricate values and analyses of values which would be gathered into one unthinkable figure and absorbed into the etheric fields.

 But there came a time when telepathy was denied.
 Although it could be entered into or transcribed at any time, the decision was made to ignore it.
 The heart moved its attention away from the current of thought between us, and I looked all over the heart, turned it around in my hands until I could find no trace of any thought or feeling or emotion in the heart which could transmit telepathically, even by accident.

 This way I was able to employ other ruses for thought in general.
 If the central receiver of telepathic outflow was still readable on the screen yet disinclined to partake of my discourse (i.e.: listen to my rants) and would rather condemn me for crimes for which I had already served time, yet kept on transmitting a signal, then it was futile.
 I severed the connection, and although it was almost too easy to tune in, I blocked my receiver.

-Without the electricity of connected thought there was only the attempt to reconstruct an idea for it, as though people who agree to think together can between them make an image of communication and linked through it can share thought, as if confirmation of appearing to think the same thing proves one is linked to another.
+Without the electricity of connected thought there was the attempt to construct an idea for it, as though people who agreed to think together could between them make an image of communication and linked through it could share thought, as if confirmation of appearing to think the same thing proved one is linked to another.

-The banality and mediocrity of life without telepathy began to sink in.
-It was a mundane social realism, a genre in which it must be assumed that material facts dictate everything, which meant of course, therefore, that telepathy didn’t even exist.
+The banality and mediocrity of life without telepathy eventually began to sink in.
+It was a mundane social realism, a genre in which material facts dictated everything, which meant of course, therefore, that telepathy didn’t even exist.